-Brothers Cycling together with Bike and Tours in Borneo met up with Dr Teoh from Kontraktor Malaysia in late 2016.
-Dr Teoh who is also the founder of Tabin Lodge has been working at the Bukit Piton area for about 20 years now.
+Brothers Cycling together with Bike and Tours in Borneo met up with the team at Kontraktor Malaysia in late 2016.
+Kontraktor Malaysia has been working at the Bukit Piton area for about 20 years now.
 We were given a tour around the area and we saw that some parts of the replanted jungle were growing well and was able to draw the wildlife back to its natural habitat.

 However we also saw that some patches of land were left with small trees that were heavily covered with creepers.
 We were told that some of the replanting projects were huge, donations were given to replant in this area.
 But, the focus was more on planting based on quantity of the seedlings without giving thoughts on the cost of maintenance.
 As a result the tree planting initiatives fell apart when the fragile seedlings lost its battle to source for light and space to the creepers and parasites.